 DIY Concrete Slab Pouring

 You can save on installation costs by purchasing concrete and pouring it yourself, but you risk creating a slab that isn’t level or durable.
-You may also accidentally direct water runoff toward your foundation on an outdoor project.
+On an outdoor project, you may also accidentally direct water runoff toward your foundation.

-You may be able to complete the job yourself if the project is small and requires basic, nonspecialty concrete with no extra reinforcements.
+If the project is small and requires basic, nonspecialty concrete with no extra reinforcements, you may be able to complete the job yourself.
 Here are the steps you’ll need to take.

 1. Prepare the ground by clearing, leveling, and compacting the soil that will serve as the subgrade.